adrienharnay/ssr-starter-pack/README.md

 And the same list, using the other HOC.

-#### What do we do with our routes?
+#### What do we do with the lists?

-Good question.
-Now that our routes are gathered in one file, it is time to define the structure of our app.
-Thanks to [react-router-config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config), we can do it in one place (this will be helpful for the server to know which routes can be rendered).
+It is now time to define the structure of our app.
+Thanks to [react-router-config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config), we can do it all at one place (this will be helpful for the server to know which routes can be rendered).

 [routes.js](./client/src/entry/js/components/routes.js)
 ```js